How To Set Goals For Your Technical Diving Development

 - The same is true if considering a dual, or triple, path of development with OC decompression, OC overhead environment and CCR training.
 You could do all three simultaneously then merge them together at a suitable time.
 The important thing, of course, is that each aspect remains equally strong and develops at an equal pace.

-Too much time between dives of a specific aspect can lead to skill fade.
-Likewise, the skill demands of certain aspects, for instance, buoyancy in open versus closed circuit, may be counter-intuitive and thus, slow progression in both.
-Diluting your training by attempting too many simultaneous strands of progression can lead to very slow or ineffective skill/experience acquisition.
+Too much time between dives of a specific configuration will lead to skill fade.
+Likewise, the skill demands of different configurations; for instance, buoyancy control in open versus CCR, may be counter-intuitive.
+This can dramatically slow capability progression in both configurations.
+Diluting your training by attempting too many simultaneous strands of progression can lead to very slow or ineffective technical diving ability development.

 CCR is a big investment.
 Not only in money, but also in time and effort.
-I’d suggest that you would need a high degree of certainty that you can commit to CCR in all facets if you want to dive CCR from the outset for your technical development.
-You’d need to become a very good CCR diver before attempting to become a CCR technical diver or CCR overhead environment diver.
-You’d then need to be great at that level…. before becoming a CCR technical overhead environment diver.
+I’d suggest that you would need a high degree of certainty that you can commit to CCR in all facets of your diving if you’ll chose that option for your technical diving equipment configuration.
+You’d need to first become a very good CCR diver before attempting to become a CCR technical diver or CCR overhead environment diver.

-However, Rebreathers can easily become a ‘money pit’ if they spend a lot of time sitting in a crate unused.
-You need to be sure that you will be able to conduct most, if not all, of your future diving on your rebreather if you are to invest in that following path.
+However, CCR equipment can easily become a ‘money pit’ if it spends a lot of time sitting in a crate unused.
+You need to be sure that you will be able to conduct most, if not all, of your future diving on your rebreather to make the initial outlay and ongoing maintenance costs worthwhile.

-Firstly, a large part of the investment in technical diving is in training.
+A large part of the investment in technical diving is in training courses.
 Be honest about your budget and dedication to training.
 You should aim to get the best training that you can afford, and this includes travelling to gain access to true expertise.
-Be aware that the technical diving training market is increasingly saturated by ‘less than expert’ instructors.
+Be aware that the technical diving training market is increasingly saturated by ‘less than expert‘ instructors.

-One of your first decisions is whether you will seek a single, or multiple instructors along the stages of your development.
+One of your first decisions is whether you will seek a single, or multiple instructors along the stages of your technical diving development.
 There are pros and cons to either strategy.

 Generalists are good at everything.
 Specialists are exceptional in their selected form of diving.

 Choosing to train with multiple instructors allows you to pick true specialists in varied aspects of diving.
-These are the true ‘gurus’ of specific disciplines.
-You train with them, then go home and apply that knowledge during self-development periods of experience acquisition.
+These are the true ‘gurus’ of specific disciplines and will offer a higher level of expertise within their specialism.